Avocados Australia has managed the Kangaroo Label for use on Australian grown avocados since 2011, and there was a significant update in 2019.

 The Australian Kangaroo Label has become an established brand in the marketplace at point-of-sale.
 The Kangaroo Label clearly identifies country of origin at point-of-sale to reassure shoppers they are buying Australian avocados and supporting Australian growers, and the regional communities across Australia in which they operate.
 Packhouses must be registered to use the Kangaroo Label.
 The Packhouse Registration Number printed on the label as part of the specifications, provides a useful traceability mechanism which can assist with quality improvement and monitoring.
 This traceability mechanism is also strongly supported by the major retailers and is only available with the Kangaroo Label.

 Registered Kangaroo Label Suppliers are licensed to produce the Kangaroo Label (Aldine Printers, J-Tech, Label Press, Mildura Printing Services and Warehouse Design & Packaging), and are supported by Avocados Australia to maintain the relevant details concerning the Kangaroo Label specifications.

 The royalty that applies to the Kangaroo Label is set at 40 cents per thousand labels (equal to approximately 1 cent per tray of avocados).
-This rate has not changed since the system was introduced over ten years ago (when it was set for the first label that was provided by Avocados Australia).
-The royalty covers the costs of administering the label registration program, registration of barcodes with GS1 and also assists in covering the costs of programs that are unable to be funded by the national levies managed by Horticulture Innovation Australia (HIA).
-Examples of this work include; State and Federal Government representation/Agri-political work and other issues management that is outside the scope of levy-funded projects, such as negotiating the above mentioned changes with Coles and Woolworths.
+This rate has not changed since the system was introduced more than 10 years ago (when it was set for the first label that was provided by Avocados Australia).
+The royalty covers the costs of administering the label registration program, and also assists in covering the costs of programs that are unable to be funded by the national levies managed by Hort Innovation.
+Examples of this work may include State and Federal Government representation/agri-political work and other issues management that is outside the scope of levy-funded projects.